 I found these wonderful white chocolate confections at a local store called U-Bake.
-They're made by a wonderful local chocolatier called Ambrosia Chocolate.
-I believe some Costco stores carry their products.
+They're made by a our local chocolatier - Ambrosia Chocolate.
+I believe some Costco stores also carry their products also.

-Judging from my last post, you will be surprised to find me using white chocolate today, but there's something about white chocolate that looks so Christmas-y and festive for the holidays.
+Even though I'm a dark chocolate devotee, there is something about white chocolate that looks so Christmas-y and festive for the holidays.

-One of the main reasons I wanted to use white chocolate is I had seen white chocolate-covered pretzels just like these at a favorite store and thought I could try making them myself.
-I just needed to find the little white sprinkles, which was not an easy task at this time of year.
-Again, U-Bake to the rescue!
-Using microwaved, melted white chocolate again, dip the pretzels in the melted chocolate and swirl around with a wooden skewer until covered with chocolate.
-Lift out with the skewer and place on parchment paper and add white sprinkles immediately to coat.
+One of the main reasons I wanted to use white chocolate is I had seen white chocolate-covered pretzels just like these at a favorite store and thought I should try making them myself.
+I just needed to find the little white sprinkles which I also found at U-Bake.
+Using microwaved, melted white chocolate again, I dipped the pretzels in the melted chocolate and swirled them around with a wooden skewer until they were covered with chocolate.
+I used the skewer to lift them out and placed on parchment paper then added white sprinkles immediately.

-Using the last of the white chocolate, I made a ganache using the same method in my truffle post below and rolled the white chocolate truffles in peppermint candy.
+Using the last of the white chocolate, I made a ganache using the same method in my recent hazelnut truffle post then rolled the white chocolate truffles in peppermint candy.